-Learning is not just where we start at leaders, it is the thing that makes us capable of leading.
+Learning is not just where we start as leaders, it is the thing that makes us capable of leading.
 Many leaders believe that they are special because of their successes.
 This is a myth: nobody is born with special traits or characteristics that make them leaders.
 In fact, everyone can learn to lead, and all successful leaders have learned to do so through the same process – whether they know it or not.

-We act upon relationships and vision through our learning process: we find new actions that create more productive and effective interpersonal relationships and shared vision within the members of the group.
-This is how our individual process of learning affects our impact on vision and relationships, and therefore defines the limits of our success as leaders.
+We act upon relationships and vision through our learning process: we find new actions that create more productive and effective interpersonal relationships and new actions that share the story of vision.
+This is how our individual process of learning affects all three functions of leadership within the group, and therefore increases excellence within the group.

+Our personal learning defines our success as leaders.
 If we chose to learn, then we also chose to remove limitations on our leadership.

-The learning cycle is a way to assess a situation and move from the visible, physical events through explanations of what and why, to generalizations about a better possible outcome, and finally to planning for a new behavior to create that better outcome.
+The learning cycle is a way to assess a situation and move from the visible, physical events through explanations of what and why, to generalize about a better possible outcome, and finally to plan a new behavior to create that better outcome.
 This tool ensures we are learning all the way to behavioral change, rather than simply thinking about things.
 Without behavioral change, our impact upon the world will remain exactly what it always was.

 When we recognize that we need a new behavior, we can look in one (or all) of the three places to learn new behaviors.
 We seek out structured learning in books, videos, or other formal training sources.
 We model the behavior of others.
 Or we use trial and error to experiment with new behaviors and refine existing ones.